 - 1 oz Sweet Vermouth

-- Combine gin, Sweet Vermouth and Campari in a mixing glass
+- Combine gin, Campari, and sweet vermouth into a mixing glass with ice.

-- Add ice and stir to chill and dilute
+- Add ice, and stir well to chill and dilute.

 - (Optional) Express the oils of an orange peel, and garnish an orange twist.